tcinbis/jamf-api-mobile-device-updater/README.md

 additional information and then click on *More Information* in the Site Security section.
 In the next window you can click *View Certificate* and then under the tab *Details* you can finally export and save the certificate.

+Now simply supply the path to the certificate file such that `mobiledevices.py` can load it and use it to verify the connection to the JAMF server.

 ![Information][info]